bapike/ddrescue-vis/README.md

 ## Similar projects
 Somewhat similar projects include:
  * [ddrescueview](http://ddrescueview.sourceforge.net) visualizes the state of the blocks in a ddrescue operation, but not where they are on the disk
- * [dvdisaster](http://dvdisaster.net/) can visualize the parts of a disc that are damaged, provided you have a error correction file [](see, e.g., http://dvdisaster.net/downloads/manual.pdf, page 23)
+ * [dvdisaster](http://dvdisaster.net/) can visualize the parts of a disc that are damaged, provided you have an error correction file [](see, e.g., http://dvdisaster.net/downloads/manual.pdf, page 23)

 ## License
 Copyright 2015, 2016  Brian Pike